leen01/therapeutic-accelerator/README.md

 - Scripts: Automation of data extraction

 ### Database Work:
-Work on setting up the Postgresql Database using PostgresML to retrieve relevant papers using cosine distance.
+We attemped multiple solutions for setting up our initial database using tools such as Chroma and VectorStores.
+However, we ultimatley decided to set up our Postgresql Database using PostgresML to retrieve relevant papers using cosine distance.

 ### Models:
-- Base models: ...
+- Base models: Our initial models consisted of using the huggingface library packages [here](https://huggingface.co/docs/transformers/index) to test the limit and fluency of the transformer model generated answers and summaries.
+We began by using google collab to create T5, BioBERT, and BioGPT models to condense the abstract of papers we had previously encoded.
+Our initial findings showed that the T5 model worked best for loading, tokenizing, embedding and decoding our abstracts to generate summeries and Q&A. While BioBERT and BioGPT worked, they required more computational power to run and were significantky slower than T5.

+T5 is an encoder - decoder model pre-trained on various tasks that works well with text tranformation and self supervised or unsupervised learning T5 Documentation:[here](https://huggingface.co/docs/transformers/model_doc/t5).
 - Similarity: ...
 - Model Work: ...